Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Acknowledgements

 \section{Acknowledgements}

 We thank Mingda Li for insightful discussions.
+X.C. and F.L. acknowledge support by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0025345.
 X.C., Y.S., and Y.W. acknowledge support from the Air Force Office of Scientific Research Young Investigator Program under grant FA9550-23-1-0153.
 Y.H. acknowledges support from NSF CAREER award No.~DMR-2239171.
 J.Y. was partially supported by a seed fund from the Yale Provost's Office.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231 using NERSC award BES-ERCAP0023181.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231 using NERSC award BES-ERCAP0031226.